 Every child has the right to survival, protection and education, and to have their voice heard.
 These and many other fundamental children’s rights are outlined in the UNCRC.

 The United Nations Convention on the Rights of the Child (UNCRC) is a legally-binding international agreement setting out the civil, political, economic, social and cultural rights of every child, regardless of their race, religion or abilities.

-The second of these protocols calls on states to prohibit child prostitution and child pornography and the sale of children into slavery.
-So far, both protocols have already been ratified by more than 120 states.
+In 2000, two optional protocols were added to the UNCRC.
+One asks governments to ensure children under the age of 18 are not forcibly recruited into their armed forces.
+The second calls on states to prohibit child prostitution, child pornography and the sale of children into slavery.
+These have now been ratified by more than 120 states.

 A third optional protocol was added in 2011.
 This enables children whose rights have been violated to complain directly to the UN Committee on the Rights of the Child.

 The UNCRC is also the only international human rights treaty to give non-governmental organisations (NGOs) like Save the Children a direct role in overseeing its implementation, under Article 45a.